-While we do not wish to draw any lines to create these Geographic Divisions at this time, we offer the following examples to give a picture of their approximate size and nature: North America, Central America, South America, Europe, Asia Pacific, Africa.
-These Geographic Divisions could structure themselves in a manner which best fits their needs, but some common elements may include a divisional office, conference and board.
-Because our focus was on the world level, we did not discuss many specifics about these divisions.
+We do not wish to draw any lines to create these Geographic Entities at this time.
+They could structure themselves in a manner which best fits their needs, but some common elements may include an office, conference and board.
+Because our focus was on the world level, we did not discuss many specifics about these entities.
 This will no doubt be an important focus of the group to follow ours.